 The portion of the RETINA IMPLANT Alpha AMS implanted in the eye does not have batteries or other power sources.
 Therefore, an external power supply is required.
 For this purpose, a ceramic coil for energy absorption by an external transponder is implanted behind the ear under the skin.

 The transponder sends the energy from the handheld device from the outside via magnetic induction to the implanted coil.
 The handheld device is slightly larger than a modern mobile phone and can be carried in a pocket.
 The patient can adjust the brightness and contrast of the signal to the ambient light via the handheld device.

-Due to the technical characteristics of the RETINA IMPLANT Alpha AMS, a theoretical maximum visual acuity of 0.07 (20/280) with a horizontal visual field of 14° is possible.
+Due to the technical characteristics of the RETINA IMPLANT Alpha AMS, a theoretical maximum visual acuity of 0.07 (20/280) with a horizontal visual field of 13° is possible.
 The best visual acuity achieved so far by a patient with the predecessor model RETINA IMPLANT Alpha IMS has been 0.037 (20/546).
 The implant does not allow for colour-vision.
 However, some shades of grey are distinguishable.

 Previous patients used their eyesight mainly for orientation: sources of light from windows or lamps in rooms, street lanterns and road markings as well as the outlines of buildings in the outdoors are used.

 Since 2005, the current chip and the predecessor model have been implanted in 60 patients mostly in Europe (as of November 2016) , 20 of those received the current version of the RETINA IMPLANT Alpha AMS.
 The experience and feedback we receive from our patients inspire us to continue researching and developing this product.
 However, we must also note that the users benefit to varying degrees from the RETINA IMPLANT Alpha AMS and that it is not possible to predict at this point how well a specific patient will see with the implant.